How to 3D Print? The Beginner’s Guide to 3D Printing

 Designing for 3D Printing: Where to Begin

-3D printing design is very interesting and fun.
+3D printing design is exciting and fun.
 To get started, you need to choose the right software.
 For beginners, TinkerCAD is best.
 It’s easy to use and doesn’t cost anything.
+If you’re planning to sell your creations, pairing your designs with the best 3d printer for small businesses can give you high-quality results without high costs.
 Next, start by modeling basic shapes.

 You should first sketch out your ideas to find problems in advance.
 Check whether your model is printable.
 Look for overhangs and thin sections.
 Check that your design meets requirements using TinkerCAD.

-If your model is in STL format, you can use slicing software to build it up in 3D.
+If your model is in STL format, you can use slicing software to create a 3D model.
 This makes it easier for the printer to print it out.
-Make sure that your build plate is clean and level, consult the instructions, and that you have the correct filament loaded.
+Ensure your build plate is clean and level, consult the instructions, and verify that you have the correct filament loaded.

 Implement your projects using these simple and effective actions.
 Most importantly, enjoy and practice!